The King and the Queen

 The NBC as an elementary part of a website

 The NBC can be deployed as a «sticky header» or as a floating element.
 On our own website unic.com, the NBC has its place on every page and never disappears from the user's field of vision.
 We also developed an NBC for SBB AG during the relaunch of its website.
-Find out more about the project here.
+Find more about the project here: our SBB reference.